 - Maximising aid effectiveness, through knowledge management, exchange programmes and the development of local capabilities to deliver technical expertise;

-- Through our provision of financial and technical assistance we have supported 9 credit union movements to assist over 1,000 credit unions and 800,000 members
+- Through our provision of financial and technical assistance we have supported credit union movements around the world to assist over 1,000 credit unions and 800,000 members

-- In our core countries – Ethiopia, The Gambia and Sierra Leone - we have supported 476 credit unions and 142,501 members
+- In our core countries, Ethiopia, The Gambia and Sierra Leone, we supported 466 credit unions and 152,727 members

 What did we do?

-- We continued the implementation of a three-year programme (2015-2018) co-funded by Irish Aid to support the credit union movements in Sierra Leone and The Gambia
+- An independent evaluation of the three-year programme (2015-2018) co-funded by Irish Aid to support the credit union movements in Sierra Leone and The Gambia was undertaken

-The ILCU Foundation and its partners would like to express gratitude and appreciation for this support; we are passionate about our work to reduce poverty and are committed to creating a financially-inclusive world.
+The ILCU Foundation and its partners would like to express gratitude and appreciation for this support; we are passionate about our work to creating a financially-inclusive world and reduce poverty.
 Thank you for your continued support, trust and encouragement.